Comparative evaluation of point process forecasts: Further scoring functions for point processes

 \begin{example}[Gibbs point process] Stemming from theoretical physics, Gibbs processes are a popular tool to model particle interactions.
 They are defined via their Janossy densities

-where $U$ represents the point interactions, $\theta$ is a parameter relating to the temperature, and $C$ is the partition function, which ensures that the collection $(j_k)_{k \in \natural_0}$ is properly normalized, see e.g.\ \citet[Chapter~5.3]{DVJvol1} and \citet[Chapter~5.5]{Chiuetal2013}.
-It is in general difficult to find expressions for $C$ or even approximate it, hence the Hyv\"arinen score might seem attractive to evaluate models based on $(j_k)_{k \in \natural_0}$.
+where $U$ represents point interactions, $\theta$ is a parameter often referred to as temperature, and $C$ is the partition function, which ensures that the collection $(j_k)_{k \in \natural_0}$ is properly normalized, see e.g.\ \citet[Chapter~5.3]{DVJvol1} and \citet[Chapter~5.5]{Chiuetal2013}.
+It is in general difficult to find closed form expressions for $C$, or even to approximate it, hence the Hyv\"arinen score might seem attractive to evaluate models based on $(j_k)_{k \in \natural_0}$.
 Plugging $j_n$ into~\eqref{eq:PPHyvScore} gives

 for $n \in \natural$, where the derivatives are computed with respect to the coordinates of the vector $(y_1, \ldots, y_n) \in (\real^d)^n$.
 The simplest choice for interactions is to restrict $U$ to first- and second-order terms